 Asana integrates with multiple tools and CRMs to better document and populates your processes.

 ClickUp is another project management software option that allows you to easily customize the view of your workflow so you can always stay on top of the situation, even after the project is done.

-With a user-focused design, ClickUp provides its users with a lot of functionality accessed through a clean, sleek, user-friendly interface.
+With a user-focused design, ClickUp provides users with a lot of functionality accessed through a clean, sleek, user-friendly interface.

 ClickUp is also incredibly flexible, adapting to the team’s methods instead of forcing the team to adapt to the tool.
-This is achieved with a highly-customizable platform that can easily adapt to scrum, spring, and other project management methodologies.
+This is achieved with a highly-customizable platform that can easily adapt to Scrum, spring, and other project management methodologies.

 Another great project management tool is Wrike.
 Wrike gives you full control and visibility of your projects, making the later documentation as easy as possible.
 Documentation is further simplified with Wrike’s file sharing, document management, and expense tracking.

 This tool includes comprehensive project management capabilities, which makes it particularly useful for complex projects.
 However, these same capabilities can make it a bit too complex and not as user-friendly as other options.

 If you’re looking to send files that can’t be uploaded to an email, you need a file-sharing platform to store and access your files, like these: